-- Research Organisations should undertake open, merit-based and transparent recruitment of students, selecting candidate(s) regardless of background or any protected characteristic as defined by the Equality Act (2010). - Research Organisations should implement a training strategy which is in line with the Organisation's research strategy and in synergy with the funders' strategic objectives. - The emphasis should be on enhancing the excellence and quality of doctoral training (rather than maximising student numbers). - A robust process should be in place to attract and recruit outstanding quality applicants. - Collaboration with Business, Government and Third Sector Organizations should be strongly encouraged, where appropriate. - Research Organisations should report as required: - For Research Council-funded studentships, this will be by providing information on students (including diversity monitoring data) and their training programmes through the Je-S Student Details for inclusion in the Research Council's Management Information Systems. - For other endorsing funders' studentships, reporting should be carried out as instructed in grant terms and conditions. - Students should be aware of which funding body that supports them, and be familiar with that organisation's strategic objectives.
+- Research Organisations should undertake open, merit-based and transparent recruitment of students, selecting candidate(s) regardless of background or any protected characteristic as defined by the Equality Act (2010). - Research Organisations should implement a training strategy which is in line with the Organisation's research strategy and in synergy with the funders' strategic objectives. - The emphasis should be on enhancing the excellence and quality of doctoral training (rather than maximising student numbers). - A robust process should be in place to attract and recruit outstanding quality applicants. - Collaboration with Business, Government and Third Sector Organizations should be strongly encouraged, where appropriate. - Research Organisations should report as required2: - For UKRI-funded studentships, this will be by providing information on students (including diversity monitoring data) and their training programmes through the Je-S Student Details for inclusion in UKRI's Management Information Systems. - For other endorsing funders' studentships, reporting should be carried out as instructed in grant terms and conditions. - Students should be aware of which organisations provide their funding, and be familiar with those organisation's strategic objectives.
 Funder support should be acknowledged on any publications or any other form of dissemination arising from their PhD.